MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

       </PostBuildEvent>
     </PropertyGroup>
     ```
-    >[!NOTE]
-    > Make sure to set the value of the ``<HostFrameworkProject>`` element to the name of your WPF project

 5. Right-click the library project, and then choose **Reload Project**.

 6. Build the UWP class library project (right click on the project and click **Build**).

 ### Include UWP XAML artifacts in the WPF application project

 Now we need to add the XAML artifacts that were built by the UWP class library and published into the WPF project via the post-build events.
-To do this:

 1. Click on the WPF project and choose the **Show All Files** icon in the solution explorer.
 This will show the UWPClassLibrary folder that was created.
 Then right-click on the folder and choose **Include in Project**.